aneilmac/lean4TheWin/src/eval.md

 Zoinks!
 Lean is showing us our first _compilation error_, because the expression contained a problem.
-Lean could not compile, because it doesn't understand how to turn `4` into a `String`.
-To make sense of this error message, we have to understand what a type _is_.
+To understand what this problem is, we have to understand expression _types_.

 ## `#check` for Types

-In Lean.
-Every expression has a type.
-A type tells us what an expression _is_.
+In Lean, every expression has a _type_.
+A type tells us what the expression _is_. `"Hello World"` is a `String`.
-`"Hello World"` is a `String`.  `1 + 1` is a number.
-Red is a color.
+`1 + 1 * 5` is a number.

-Lean is very good at guessing what a type should be, so often we don't have to write the type of an expression explicitly.
-But sometimes we need to know the type Lean has guessed.
+Lean is very good at guessing what an expression's type should be, so we don't have to explicitly write the type out (most of the time).
+But, sometimes we need to verify the type which Lean has guessed.
 How do we do this?

 Introducing: the  `#check` statement!
 You write `#check ...` just like `#eval`, but instead of evaluating the expression, `#check` gives you the _type_ of the expression.

 ~~~admonish example title=""
 ```lean